kevixli/simple-php-mvc-demo/README.md

-2006 Copyright by Kevin Lee

-KEVIX (0.5 beta version)

-Introduction :
+# Simple PHP MVC Framework Demo
-KEVIX Framework is action-based /Object-oriented PHP 5 framework.
-It is similar to WebWork Framework.
-It provides MVC model structure for web developer.
+This is my demo PHP Web MVC framework Project.
+It is similar to WebWork (Struts 2) Framework.

-License :
-KEVIX framework is licensed under a LGPL license.

-Feature :
+# Feature :
 - Object-oriented action class based
 - Validation check
 - Auto set all received data (From POST/GET) into action class of all "set" methods